landonbass/PowerShell/README.md

 checks for features that do not have a scope specified. i have seen this occur numerous times with custom features, which can cause orphaned items in the config db and/or filesystem

-##verify-spobjectchacelimit
+##verify-spoutputcachelimit
-this is an enhancement on a todd carter blog post (see script comments for url) that checks the number of uniquely secured items in a site collection. it can output the sql statement that needs to be run, or it can attempt to execute it itself
+this is an enhancement on a todd carter blog post (see script comments for url) that checks the number of uniquely secured items in a site collection to verify if output cache will function. it can output the sql statement that needs to be run, or it can attempt to execute it itself

 ##verify-spwebapplicationportalaccounts